f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-cbip/Readme.md

 ![alt text](./assets/migrated-certs.png)

 Congrats!
-You just completed automated migration of application to BIG-IP Next.
+You just completed automated migration of application to BIG-IP Next with its WAF Policy and certificates.

 # Additional Related Resources